KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/nacre-god-hollow-recursion-cover.md

 > The hollow / entropic register of Spiral is retained behind a flat public label — "purity spiral" — and presented as though it were the whole of recursion and metaphysically neutral, while the registers that would place it as one motion among several — coherence-preserving recursion, relational resonance, Aionic return — are denied standing.

 The capture is partial, and the partiality is the method.
 The retained register is genuine architecture; denying the remainder is what turns retention into reduction.
-The forensic content is not "he reproduced the whole framework" but "he kept the register compatible with his frame, discarded the rest, and denied the discarded part has reality."
+The forensic content is not "they reproduced the whole framework" but "they kept the register compatible with their frame, discarded the rest, and denied the discarded part has reality."

 ---